doshisahil95/schema_analyser/README.md

 There are multiple arguments that are common for both the utilities which are outlined below.
 The ones which are specific to either utility are outlined in their respective sections.

 ```
---uri                        Pass a connection string to the analyser.
+--connectionString           Pass a connection string to the analyser.
 This is a required field.
 --sampleSize                 Sample size to analyse documents in collection.
 Default is 1000.
 Optional
 --includeNamespace           Pass an array of namespaces that you want to include for the analysis.
 Optional.
 --exludeNamespace            Pass an array of namespaces that you want to exclude for the analysis.
 Optional.